GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 .. _-L:

 **-L**\ *tilesize*
-    Sets the size of the image building blocks.
+    Sets the fixed size of the image building blocks.
 Must be an integer that is radix 2.
 Typical values are 256 or 512 [256].

 .. _-N:

 **-N**\ *prefix*
-    Sets a unique name prefixed used for the top-level KML filename and the directory where all products will be written [GMT_Quadtree].
+    Sets a unique name prefixed used for the top-level KML filename *and* the directory where all referenced KML files and PNG images will be written [GMT_Quadtree].

 .. _-S: